Back

 In this step, you should have defined an app type and concept and the Salesforce edition for the app as well as shortlisted tools required for app development.

-Step 3: Design, Develop, and Test your AppExchange App
+Step 4: Design, Develop, and Test Your AppExchange App

 Once you’re an integral part of the partner community and have it all well-planed for the future, you can begin the core step:

-Step 4: Prepare your App for AppExchange Review
+Step 5: Prepare Your App for AppExchange Review

 Before listing your app on AppExchange, Salesforce subjects it to a comprehensive review, ensuring it adheres to the platform’s security and quality standards.
 Detection of any vulnerabilities or non-compliant functionalities can lead to a failure to pass a security or business plan review, which we’ll discuss in more detail in the following section.